 What’s more, you could score CPD points or hours!

-By attending this workshop you may be able to obtain Continuing Professional Development (CPD) points or hours from your professional association.
+By attending this program you may be able to obtain Continuing Professional Development (CPD) points or hours from your professional association.
 Send them the link to this page and ask them to contact me.

-- in-house workshops
+- in-house programs

 - short workshops

 - scheduled dates for my next Success Program